Vorticode/SimpleDB/readme.md

 # SimpleDB

-A lightweight wrapper around PDO to make PHP database access even simpler.
+SimpleDB is a thin wrapper around PHP's PDO library, to automate away creating connections, preparing statements, iterating over results, converting types, and setting up transactions.
 Supports MySQL, MariaDB, and SQLite.
 Other databases might be supported in time.
 Requires PHP 7.4 and the PDO extensions for MySQL or SQLite.

 SimpleDB is currently beta software.